galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 ![People holding phones in a party](/assets/img/header-beach.png)

-Process Death happens way more to our users than we think so let's review what are the tools the Android OS provides to counteract this extra complexity!
+Let's review what are the tools the Android OS provides us developers to fix Process Death!

 **State Management** is what we're looking for!
 We'll explore how Android expects to receive a **state** and how it gives that **state** back, so we can properly restore our screens.